The Essential Primer on Cybersecurity Supply Chain Risk Management for Your Business

 There can also be an overreliance on third-party providers for essential subcomponents and insufficient personnel vetting procedures.

 Another significant breach occurred through software provider Kaseya, which distributed ransomware affecting over 1,500 organizations.
-Furthermore, the exploitation of zero-day vulnerabilities in Microsoft Exchange compromised the systems of over 18,000 organizations worldwide.
+The exploitation of zero-day vulnerabilities in Microsoft Exchange also compromised the systems of over 18,000 organizations worldwide.

 External factors, such as the global disruptions caused by COVID-19, further exacerbate the vulnerability of these critical supply chains.
 Natural disasters, such as hurricanes, tsunamis, ice storms, and tornadoes, also add to these vulnerabilities.